 - Ι. All TANF families; - II.
-Families with pending TANF due to curing a WorkFirst sanction; and - Families with a verifiable special III. needs child. - b.
+Families with pending TANF due to curing a WorkFirst sanction; and - III.
+Families with a verifiable special needs child. - b.
 Copayment Increase Copays for families with income above 82% of the FPL increased as follows:

-Income level Copayment Change At or below 82% of FPL At or below 82% of FPL No change Above 82% up to 137.5% FPL Above 82% up to 137.5% FPL \$10 increase Above 137.5% through 175% FPL Above 137.5% through 175% FPL \$10 increase plus an increase in multiplying from 44% to 50%
+Income level Copayment Change At or below 82% of FPL At or below 82% of FPL No change Above 82% up to 137.5% FPL Above 82% up to 137.5% FPL \$10 increase Above 137.5% through 175% FPL Above 137.5% through 175% FPL \$10 increase plus an increase in multiplying from 44% to 50% motion for a temporary restraining order was orally granted on February 28, 2011, and an order entered shortly thereafter.
+During the month of March 2011, the Department reinstated benefits for approximately 8,250 families affected by this change.
+Subsequent legislation in 2011 (ESSB 5921 Section 5) prohibited DSHS from including SSI income when determining TANF eligibility and benefit levels.

 In response to a budget shortfall, the Department implemented emergency rules to count federal Supplemental Security Income (SSI) when determining TANF eligibility and benefit levels.
 The emergency rules were challenged in federal court.
-The plaintiffs' motion for a temporary restraining order was orally granted on February 28, 2011, and an order entered shortly thereafter.
-During the month of March 2011, the Department reinstated benefits for approximately 8,250 families affected by this change.
-Subsequent legislation in 2011 (ESSB 5921 Section 5) prohibited DSHS from including SSI income when determining TANF eligibility and benefit levels.
+The plaintiffs'

-In December 2010, DSHS adopted a rule-making order to eliminate the Food Assistance Program for Legal Immigrants (FAP) on February 1, 2011.
+In December 2010, DSHS adopted a rule-making order to eliminate the FAP on February 1, 2011.
 FAP provided state-funded food assistance to approximately 13,700 individuals who resided in Washington legally, but did not meet the requirements for the federal Supplemental Nutrition Assistance Program (Washington's Basic Food program) because of their immigration status.
 Roughly 68% of these individuals lived in "mixed" households, where some family members were eligible for and receiving federal food benefits.
 On January 20, 2011, legal services filed a lawsuit in federal court to stop DSHS from ending FAP.
 On January 27, 2011, the court granted legal services' motion for a temporary restraining order and required DSHS to continue providing FAP benefits.
-This was later followed by a preliminary injunction that barred DSHS from terminating or reducing FAP benefits.
+This motion was later followed by a preliminary injunction that barred DSHS from terminating or reducing FAP benefits.
 The Washington State Legislature passed Supplemental Budget ESHB 1086, which reduced FAP benefits to 50% of the benefit levels for the SNAP program.
 Benefit rule changes under this legislation were to be implemented April 1, 2011; however, the preliminary injunction also prevented implementation of this reduction.
 Currently, the preliminary injunction is on appeal before the Ninth Circuit Court of Appeals.